ordina-jworks/ordina-jworks.github.io/_posts/2016-07-25-Web-of-trusted-commits.md

 + Like many other developers, Sherlock is very active on GitHub and would like to link his Public Key with his account.
 He therefore will need to create a textual version of his Public Key.
 After having executed the command below, the content of the generated 'pubkey.txt' needs to be added to his account as described in the [GitHub Help pages](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/).
 More details about distributing and registering your Public Key to a key server can be found in the chapter '[Distributing keys](https://www.gnupg.org/gph/en/manual.html#AEN464)' of the GPG Users Guide.
 For other usages like encryption and decryption, please refer to [GPG's Mini HowTo](http://www.dewinter.com/gnupg_howto/english/GPGMiniHowto.html).

     {% highlight bash %}
-    # Export your Public Key to a text file.
+    # Export the Public Key to a text file.
     $ gpg --armor --output pubkey.txt --export 'Sherlock H'
     {% endhighlight %}